General

 How to share feedback and suggestions on the Government Entities Portal?

-For feedback and suggestions, please contact the support team of the Government entity via email to Gov.Portal@legal.dubai.gov.ae
+For feedback and suggestions, please contact the support team of the Government entity via email at Gov.Portal@legal.dubai.gov.ae

 Voluntary Legal Services Smart Portal